Duran Duran: 2001–2005: Reunion

 In 2000, Le Bon approached John Taylor with a proposal to reform Duran Duran's classic line-up.
 They agreed to part company with Cuccurullo after completing the Pop Trash tour.
 Cuccurullo then announced on his website that he was leaving Duran Duran to resume work with his 1980s band Missing Persons.
-This announcement was confirmed the next day by Duran Duran's website, followed a day later by the news that John, Roger, and Andy Taylor had rejoined.
+This announcement was confirmed the next day by Duran Duran's website, followed a day later by the news that John, Roger and Andy had rejoined.
 To fulfill contractual obligations, Cuccurullo played three Duran Duran concerts in Japan in June 2001, ending his tenure in the band.

 Throughout 2001, 2002 and 2003, the band worked on writing new material, initially renting a house in Saint-Tropez where audio engineer Mark Tinley built a recording studio for their first serious writing session.
 They then returned to London to do some self-financed work with various producers (including old friend Nile Rodgers) and search for a new record deal.
 It proved difficult to find a record label willing to gamble on the band's comeback, so Duran Duran went on tour to prove the drawing power of the reunited band.
 The response of the fans and the media exceeded expectations.
 The band played a handful of 25th-anniversary dates across 2003, starting with two arena dates in Tokyo filled to capacity.
 Tickets sold out for each show within minutes, and celebrities turned out en masse for reunion dates.
 Amongst these were a number of shows at smaller venues that the band had played on both sides of the pond when they first got together in the early 1980s.
 In August, the band were booked as presenters at the 2003 MTV Video Music Awards, only to be surprised with a Lifetime Achievement Award.
 They also received a Lifetime Achievement award from Q magazine in October, and the equivalent Outstanding Contribution award at the BRIT Awards in February 2004.